andraugust/spacenet-utils/README.md

 ### Note
 example_knn.py has only been tested on MUL-PanSharpened images from the Khartoum region.

-To use on a different region or image type, be sure to set the following in spacenet_utils.py: poly_verts2mask.w, postprocess.w, get_poly_arr.im_id_prefix, and plot_gt.im_id_prefix.
-See functions for documentation.
+To use on a different region or image type, be sure to set the following kwargs in spacenet_utils.py: poly_verts2mask.w, postprocess.w, get_poly_arr.im_id_prefix, and plot_gt.im_id_prefix.
+See these functions for further documentation.